AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-AWS-Services-Creation/3-Create-EKS-Cluster-IAM-Role-And-Policy.md

 In this lab you will create:
 - The appropriate IAM role and policy for EKS.
 - The EKS cluster
+- The Fargate profile for EKS.
+Fargate makes EKS serverless, so you don't have to worry about managing worker nodes.

 ## Create the EKS Terraform Configuration